mdeff/ntds_2019/projects/README.md

 * [IMDb Films and Crew](#imdb-films-and-crew)
 * [Flight Routes](#flight-routes)

-In addition to the above list, we allow teams to work on their own project.
+In addition to the above list, we allow teams to work on their own data and ideas.
 That is especially relevant to PhD students who want to apply the knowledge acquired in this course to their own problems.
 Teams that choose this option must submit a project proposal.
 The proposal must explain what is the data, where is the network, and what the team wants to do with it.
 The network can either exist in the data, either be constructed from features.
-Nodes should have features and ideally have a label.
-Keep in mind that projects should use tools and ideas from the lectures.
-While the second part is quite open ended, it should include graph and network data aspects, and more generally fall under the scope of the class.
 Look at the below descriptions and discuss with the TAs for guidance.

 ## Free Music Archive